CodeZombieCH/aws-mail-forwarder/README.md

 ### Limited Support for Multiple From

-[RFC 5322](https://www.rfc-editor.org/rfc/rfc5322) allows multiple `From` header, although this is seldomly used in the real world.
-AWS Mail Forwarder has limited support for multiple from in that rewrites the message to forward by only taking the first `From` header.
+[RFC 5322](https://www.rfc-editor.org/rfc/rfc5322) allows multiple `From` headers, although this is seldomly used in the real world.
+AWS Mail Forwarder has limited support for multiple `From` headers in that it rewrites the message to forward by only taking the first `From` header.

 ## Installation